 Instant Pot Pot Roast is succulent and tender beef cooked in a flavorful braise alongside classic potatoes, onions, and carrots.
-It's classic comfort food 101.
+It's classic comfort food 101 and perfect for those busy nights!

 This is the perfect recipe when you need a one-pot, everyone-loves-it-meal, with minimal effort.
 In about 15 minutes, you can have everything in the pressure cooker ready to set it and forget it.
 In less than 2 hours, dinner for the entire family is on the table!